PavolUlicny/Local-AI-Agent/docs/install.md

 Notes:

 - More memory allows larger `--num-ctx` and fewer automatic rebuild (halving) events.
-- Python: tested in CI with Python 3.12.
-Earlier 3.10–3.11 may work but are not guaranteed.
+- Python: Confirmed to run on Python 3.12 (tested in CI).
+Other Python versions (for example, 3.10–3.11 or future releases) are untested and not guaranteed to work.
 - OS: Linux is expected to work.
 Windows is supported for the Ollama runtime; Python venv activation commands differ.
 - If running CPU‑only, ensure fast SSD swap; avoid paging spikes by lowering `--num-predict` if memory pressure appears.
 - Smaller GPUs (≤4 GB VRAM) can still run but may force model quantization or offload; keep expectations modest.